VirgilSecurity/virgil-crypto-c/docs/interface.md

     take one of the following values:

 Value: Meaning:
-0: Instance is not a refernce.
+0: Instance is not a reference.
 1: Instance is a reference to the other instance.